 Bartels and Steward~\cite{barstew} have introduced a direct method for solving the Sylvester equation~\eqref{eq:sylvester_equation}.
-It requires a Schur decomposition of the shifted matrices $C_{1,2}-\sigma_{1,2}\mathbb{I}$, and subsequently a combination of two dense matrix-matrix products and a special forward/backward substitution with the Schur factors.
+It requires a Schur decomposition of the shifted matrices $C_{1,2}-\sigma_{1,2}\mathbb{I}$, a combination of two dense matrix-matrix products, and a special forward/backward substitution with the Schur factors.
 Since the matrices involved remain the same throughout the JDQR process, the Schur factorization has to be performed only once.
 Applying our preconditioner again has a computational cost of $\mathcal{O}(n^3)$ and requires $\mathcal{O}(n^2)$ data transfers, so that the performance characteristics of the overall algorithm are unchanged.

 Unfortunately, we cannot straightforwardly extend our preconditioner, which is a direct solver for a shifted operator, to the 2D case.
 Indeed, the Schur decomposition of the operators $\boldsymbol{D}_{xx}$ and $\boldsymbol{D}_{yy}$ cannot be simply represented as a sum of Kronecker product terms.
-Instead one could use an iterative procedure to approximate the effect of the shift-invert operator in 2D, but we do not investigate such techniques here.
+Instead one might use an iterative procedure to approximate the effect of the shift-invert operator in 2D and we do not consider such techniques here.
+An an alternative approach, we focus on a distributed memory implementation of the 2D operator application, in order to accommodate the significant memory requirement for storing the vectors, which represent 4D tensors.
 Numerical results for the 2D case without preconditioning are shown in Section~\ref{sec:results2D}.